 In square planting, one plant or a group of plants in a common hill occupies the corners of a square which has 4 sides of equal lengths.
-A 10 m x 10 m spacing in square planting will result to a crop area having 10 rows and 10 cross-rows that are both 10 meters apart and perpendicular to each other.
+A 10 m x 10 m spacing in square planting will result in a crop area having 10 rows and 10 cross-rows that are both 10 meters apart and perpendicular to each other.
 Diagonally, the plants also form rows that are about 7.1 meters apart.

 The rectangular arrangement is similar to a square pattern except that a rectangle has two sets of opposite sides having different lengths.
 A rectangular planting with 10 m x 12 m will mean that two adjacent rows will be 12 meters apart and plants within each row will be spaced 10 m apart; perpendicular to these rows are cross-rows that are spaced 10 m with plants that are 12 m apart.
 When the plant-to-plant distance within the row is 1/3 to 1/2 of the distance between rows, the planting pattern is usually called hedgerow.

 The quincunx or diamond pattern of arranging row-planted crops is a modified form of the square pattern.
 It consists of a square that is formed by 4 closest plants with an additional plant at the center of these 4 plants.
-The 4 plants that form a square are the main crops while the hill at the center is intended for another crop or variety and called a filler crop.
+The 4 plants that form a square are the main crops while the hill at the center is intended for another crop or variety and is called a filler crop.
 By connecting with imaginary lines 4 closest hills that include 2 main hills and 2 filler hills, the shape that is formed is a diamond.

 With 10 m x 10 m quincunx planting, the distance from maincrop to maincrop will be 10 meters while the distance from maincrop to filler crop will be 8.66 meters.
 Viewed from the outside peripheries, the crop area will have rows and cross-rows that are 5 meters apart with alternating main crop and filler crop.

 In orchards that employ square planting, there is a possibility that with time the canopies of adjacent trees will overlap.
 As a result, light penetration will be hampered.
 As with mango, the final resort is thinning, the removal of excess plants, in order to widen the distances of the remaining plants.
-This also applies to rectangular planting, and is done by removing alternate rows and cross-rows.
+This also applies to rectangular planting and is done by removing alternate rows and cross-rows.

 By cutting alternate rows and cross-rows that are spaced 10 meters, the resulting new planting pattern will be 20 m x 20 m in square.
-However, total removal of alternate rows and cross-rows can be delayed by converting the planting arrangement from 10 m x 10 m square to 20 m x 20 m quincunx.
+However, the total removal of alternate rows and cross-rows can be delayed by converting the planting arrangement from 10 m x 10 m square to 20 m x 20 m quincunx.
 This is done by removing alternate slanting lines of trees.
-As a result, the new closest plant-to-plant (filler to main hill) distance will be about 14.1 meters while both the row-to-row and cross-row to cross-row distances become 10 meters.
-Ultimately, the filler hills will be removed resulting to a square planting pattern with 20 m x 20 m spacing.
+As a result, the new closest plant-to-plant (filler to the main hill) distance will be about 14.1 meters while both the row-to-row and cross-row to cross-row distances become 10 meters.
+Ultimately, the filler hills will be removed resulting in a square planting pattern with 20 m x 20 m spacing.

-The triangular or hexagonal pattern of planting arrangement is based on an equilateral triangle, a triangle with three equal sides, that is formed by connecting 3 closest plants with an imaginary line.
+The triangular or hexagonal pattern of planting arrangement is based on an equilateral triangle, a triangle with three equal sides, that is formed by connecting the 3 closest planets with an imaginary line.
 Six of these triangles that are connected to a common center hill will also form a perimeter that is hexagonal in shape.
 With 10-meter plant-to-plant spacing, there will be rows that are 5 meters apart and, perpendicular to these rows, cross-rows that are 8.66 meters apart.
 But within each row, adjacent plants are spaced 17.32 meters and within each cross-row adjacent plants will be 10 meters apart.
 To maximize light exposure, the rows having the widest plant-to-plant spacing (17.32 m) are oriented in an east-west direction.

 Of these planting patterns, triangular planting finds little application because of the difficulty in constructing and executing a layout plan.
-Putting the plan on paper requires familiarity with mathematical concepts, particularly Pythagorean theorem.
-Also, calculated distances between cross-rows are always inexacting (in decimal).
+Putting the plan on paper requires familiarity with mathematical concepts, particularly the Pythagorean theorem.
+Also, calculated distances between cross-rows are always in exacting (in decimal).
 In 10 m x 10 m square planting, rows and cross-rows are both 10 m apart; in 10 m x 12 m rectangular planting, 10 m and 12 m apart.
-But in 10 m x 10 m triangular planting, rows and cross-rows are 5 m and 8.66 m apart, respectively; and in 12 m x 12 m spacing, 6 m and 10.4 m apart.
+But in 10 m x 10 m triangular planting, rows and cross-rows are 5 m and 8.66 m apart, respectively; and in 12 m x 12 m spacing, 6 m, and 10.4 m apart.